enova/pgl_ddl_deploy/README.md

 - In some edge cases, alerting can be built around provided logging for the DBA to then handle possible manual deployments

+- `ALTER TABLE` statements can be filtered by subcommand tags.
+For example, if you are using selective replication and want to ignore things like `DISABLE TRIGGER` which may not exist on the subscriber, this is useful to add robustness to DDL replication.

 ## <a name="full_example"></a>A Full Example